-You must file the following at NSW Land Registry Services:
+You must file the following documents at NSW Land Registry Services:

 For more information about the current filing fees, go to the Land title fees page of the NSW Land Registry Services website.

 NSW Land Registry Services will update the Torrens Title Register.
 If there is a mortgage on the property, the new Certificate of Title will be sent to the bank.
 If they need any further information, if information is missing or there is any other problem with the forms, you may receive a letter called a 'requisition'.